brydon/arxivscraper/README.md

 ## Overview

-The main script (`arxiv_scraper.py`) scrapes papers from arXiv published from January 2024 to the present day.
+The scraper efficiently downloads and processes papers from arXiv using parallel processing and optimized settings.
 It:

-1. Downloads papers from the math, physics, and CS categories
+1. Downloads papers from specified arXiv categories using parallel processing
-2. Extracts LaTeX source code from the downloaded archives
+2. Extracts LaTeX source code from the downloaded archives using streaming extraction
 3. Creates a dataset in the following format:
    ```json
    {